Populations in Human Care

 Breeding Populations of Threatened Birds in Human Care

-The National Aviary working to establish breeding populations of threatened birds from the Mariana Islands in human care.
+The National Aviary works to establish breeding populations of threatened birds from the Mariana Islands in human care.
 Breeding populations in human care serves as a kind of insurance against extinction of the species as a result of problems associated with the introduction of the brown tree snake to wild habitats; and any possibility of long-term failure of established satellite populations.
 If satellite populations for any species established in the Mariana archipelago fail to be self-sustaining or otherwise fail as a result of unforeseen events inherent to the region (like volcanic eruptions or typhoons), then populations of those species in zoos will be available to save the species from extinction.

 The members of the Mariana Avifauna Conservation (MAC) Program, including the National Aviary, work to develop techniques to capture, acclimate, hold, transport, and breed in human care all of the bird species found in the CNMI.
 Together, we work to develop populations of selected species in human care that can be used as a source population for possible reintroduction back to Guam or islands in the CNMI where brown tree snakes have been controlled or eradicated.